Canon T6i vs Panasonic GM1

-Both the T6i and the GM1 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the GM1 have been discontinued, but can regularly be found used on ebay.
 The GM1 was replaced by the Panasonic GM5, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6i Manual (free pdf) or the online Panasonic GM1 Manual.
+Further information on the features and operation of the T6i and GM1 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Panasonic GM1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T6i or the Panasonic GM1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.